 I especially want to welcome prospective students who want to learn more about a Chatham education.
 Whether you are inquiring about the women's undergraduate degree programs or graduate and continuing education programs for women and men, this web site is designed to help you learn more about how you can grow professionally and personally at Chatham.
 Our admissions staff and faculty are dedicated to helping you obtain not only an education but also a greater understanding of the complex world around us and a clearer path to your own future.
 Our three Mission Initiatives - Women's Leadership, Global Awareness, and Environmental Understanding - will be a part of your career at Chatham, both in and out of the classroom.

-Chatham is a University with three distinctive Colleges and a pioneering School of Sustainability and the Environment.
+Chatham is a University with three distinctive Colleges and a pioneering Falk School of Sustainability.
 Chatham College for Women houses academic and co-curricular programs for undergraduate women and embodies the traditions and rituals of one of the nation's oldest colleges for women.
 The College for Graduate Studies offers women and men both master's and doctoral programs.
 The College for Continuing and Professional Studies provides online and hybrid undergraduate and graduate degree programs for women and men around the world, certificate programs, and community programming such as our Summer Music & Arts Day Camp.

 Sustainability is also a part of our campus environments.
 The Shadyside Campus on Woodland Road is our historic home, a 39-acre arboretum in an urban setting only minutes from Oakland and downtown Pittsburgh.
 Less than a mile down the road on Fifth Avenue is Chatham Eastside, a LEED Silver academic facility which houses our graduate programs in Interior Architecture, Landscape Architecture, Occupational Therapy, Physical Therapy and Physician Assistant Studies.
 And 20 miles north of the Shadyside Campus is our Eden Hall Campus, which will be the first sustainable university campus in the world built from the ground up.
 You can read more about these simply by clicking on the links above, or you can schedule a visit to experience them first-hand.